mlochbaum/BQN/README.md

 ### Separators

 The characters `⋄` and `,` and newline are completely interchangeable and are used to separate expressions.
-An expression might be an element in a list or set, or a line in a function.
+An expression might be an element in a list or a line in a function.
 Empty sections—those that consist only of whitespace—are ignored.
 This means that any number of separators can be used between expressions, and that leading and trailing separators are also allowed.
 The expressions are evaluated in text order: left to right and top to bottom.

-### List, set, and dictionary notation
+### List notation

 Lists (1-dimensional arrays) are enclosed in angle brackets `⟨⟩`, with the results of the expressions in between being the list's elements.
 Lists of two elements or more can also be written with the ligature character `‿`.
 This character has higher binding strength than any part of an expression.
 If one of the elements is a compound expression, then it will need to be enclosed in parentheses.

-Sets share the same notation with the angle brackets changed to double-struck curly brackets `⦃⦄` and no ligature notation.

-Dictionaries use angle brackets `⟨⟩` like lists, but instead of expressions there are pairs of expressions separated by `:`.
-The first expression evaluates to the key and the second to the corresponding value.
-The empty dictionary is written `⟨:⟩`.
+If added, [sets and dictionaries](#sets-and-dictionaries) would also use a list-like notation.

 ### Explicit functions